alfredo138923/schema-evolution-manager/template/README.md

 To upgrade your local postgresql database:

-  sem-apply --host localhost --name sample --user postgres
+  gsem-apply --host localhost --name sample --user postgres

 or use the wrapper script: